 Last year, I bought three pieces of Bee's Wrap, a small, a medium and a large one.

-I mostly use them for cheese, avocado or lemon halves, to freeze pizza dough and to cover bowls when I make bread or pizza dough.
+I mostly use them for cheese, avocado or lemon halves, to freeze pizza dough and to cover bowls of leftovers.

-After use, I just rinse them under cold soapy water (warm water will cause the wax to melt).
+After use, I simply rinse them under cold soapy water (warm water will cause the wax to melt).

-After a year, my wraps had lost a lot of their wax from washing them so much (their description says that they will last close to a year, that's good timing!), so I figured it was time for me to do something: buy some more or re-wax it or even make my own.
+After a year, my wraps had lost a lot of their wax from washing them so much (their description says that they will last close to a year, that's good timing!), so I figured it was time for me to do something: buy some more, re-wax them or even make my own.

 I had bought a pack of pre-cut fabric squares at Ikea quite a while ago, to practice sewing.
 They were the perfect size for smaller food wrap pieces!
 The fabric is not the most natural and organic, but I figured it would be perfect for a test run.

-I also had beeswax pellets on hand, as I started experimenting with lip balms (not a success so far), so there's that.
+I also had beeswax pellets on hand, as I started experimenting with lip balms (not a success so far).

-Then, as an accomplished seamstress (sic), I have a good pair of pinking shears.
+Then, since I am an accomplished seamstress (cough cough), I own a good pair of pinking shears.

-And finally, since I replaced my plastic toothbrushes quite a while ago, I now have a couple of used bamboo toothbrushes that I use to clean bottles and bathroom grout, so I decided that the next one will have a new role: spreading evenly the melting wax on the fabric.
+And finally, having replaced my plastic toothbrushes quite a while ago, I usually have a couple of used bamboo toothbrushes that I can use to clean bottles and bathroom grout or spreading evenly melting wax on fabric.

-I still cannot believe I didn't do this in the first place instead of buying some already made.
+I still cannot believe I didn't do this in the first place instead of buying pricey ready-made reusable food wrap.
 Especially since I had all the material on hand already!